ZakariaOmarar/CMSC_Net_Hydro/README.md

-The package ships `py.typed` and is type-checked with `pyright` in *basic* mode (config in `[tool.pyright]`); a handful of numpy/torch-driven categories are relaxed with documented reasons.
-Lint, type-check, and the data-free tests all run in [CI](.github/workflows/ci.yml) on every push.
-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for the developer workflow.
+The package ships `py.typed` and is type-checked with `pyright` in *basic* mode (config in `[tool.pyright]`); a handful of numpy/torch-driven categories are relaxed with documented reasons. `make check` bundles the same lint, type-check, and data-free test gate into one command to run before pushing.

 ## Notes on the previous repo state

-A prior iteration implemented an Illwerke-specific 5-layer physics pipeline + Plotly.js dashboard.
-That code is preserved in commit `51b77db` (`git checkout 51b77db -- <path>` to recover any file) and was removed when the thesis architecture pivoted to the V0–V5 chained label-free system above.
-The frozen Illwerke pipeline outputs under `results/illwerke/` feed the V5.2 SCADA-mining analysis; like all of `results/`, they are kept locally and are not tracked in git.
+A prior iteration implemented an Illwerke-specific 5-layer physics pipeline and a Plotly.js dashboard.
+It was removed when the thesis architecture pivoted to the V0–V5 chained label-free system above; the removal is recorded in the git history (the commit titled "Remove the old Illwerke pipeline and dashboard").
+The frozen Illwerke pipeline outputs under `results/illwerke/` still feed the V5.2 SCADA-mining analysis; like all of `results/`, they are kept locally and are not tracked in git.